 If you were unable to donate on the day, you can use the attached link to give directly to the DEC Appeal.

 Thank you to everyone who came along & took part in the Oxfam Walk For Water last year on another sunny September day for the Oxfam Walk!
-We had an amazing 227 people walk one of the routes , including a couple of runners & many dogs!
+Yet again some 250 people joined us on a gorgeous day including 100 scouts and their families!

 Not paid your money in yet?
 Just go on the Just Giving website or send us an email to firstname.lastname@example.org for any further details.